 - The two types of information that needs to be disclosed with the denial letter are the reason why borrower and/or borrowers were denied and the name or names of the credit bureaus they used in getting the credit report

-- The name and address and contact information of the credit reporting agency needs to be disclosed to the borrower
+The name and address and contact information of the credit reporting agency need to be disclosed to the borrower.

 Understanding Reasons For Home Loan Denial